sineycoder/go-bigger/README.md

 # go-biggier

 a go lang big integer lib

 **refer to java BigInteger**

-> In the go language, we know that there are only `byte`, `int32`, and `int64` for integers, while float have only `float32` and `float64`.
+> In the go language, we know that there are only `byte`, `int32`, and `int64` for integers, float have only `float32` and `float64`.
 Sometimes we need to use large number operations according to your needs.
 The `big` package in go with `NewInt` and `NewFloat`, but there are fewer APIs, and only basic types can be used for initialization.
 You cannot use a string for initialization.
-So I developed `go-bigger` with reference to Java's large number classes and provided a rich API calls.
+So I developed `go-bigger` that reference to Java's large number classes and provided a rich API calls.

 ## 1. Import module

 > go get github.com/sineycoder/go-bigger

 ## 2. BigInteger

 **In BigInteger, we cached |x| < 16 BigInteger**

 > you can use `big_integer.NewBigIntegerInt(1231221)` or `big_integer.ValueOf(6782613786431)` to initialize a BigInteger.
-If use `ValueOf` and whithin 16, it returns a chache BigInteger.
+If use `ValueOf` and within 16, it returns a cache BigInteger.

 ### 2.1 Add